Social Media

 Image credit: NParks

-We all know Singapore’s not exactly Switzerland when it comes to hiking, but MacRitchie offers some of the country’s hilliest terrain, with occasional rises that require you to hold onto trees or put your hand down on the ground to balance yourself as you scramble up a muddy patch.
-With thick vegetation and lots of shade, it always feels just a couple degrees cooler than anywhere else in Singapore – one of many reasons that runners absolutely love it.
-MacRitchie is also popular for group hikes; note that if you plan to visit with a group of 30 or more people, you’ll be required to fill out a group hiking application form, as there’s a cap of 100 people in groups max per day in the nature reserves.
+MacRitchie offers some of the country’s hilliest terrain, with occasional rises that require you to hold onto trees or put your hand down on the ground to balance yourself as you scramble up a muddy patch.
+With thick vegetation and lots of shade, it always feels just a couple of degrees cooler than anywhere else in Singapore–one of many reasons that runners absolutely love it.
+MacRitchie is also popular for group hikes; note that if you plan to visit with a group of 30 or more people, you’ll be required to fill out a group hiking application form here, as there’s a cap of 100 people in groups max per day in the nature reserves.

 Besides the aforementioned shade, MacRitchie is beloved by runners in Singapore for its varied, challenging terrain and picturesque scenery.
 When you follow the 11km loop, at various points you’ll run along the water, you’ll traverse a meadow adjacent to a golf course, you’ll cross freshwater streams, and you’ll feel your quads burning as you dash up the occasional steep hill.
 Around the midway point (near the golf course) you’ll also pass Jelutong Tower, a 7-deck observation tower that offers stunning, unimpeded reviews of MacRitchie’s lush rainforest.
 There are shelters situated throughout the trail (handy when the downpours start), but it’s wise to bring your own water bottle because there’s not much else around.